Minlaotian/CS455/README.md

   Takes an input of the maximum number that will be used in a for loop.
 Will randomly call a turn for the call until the for loop ends

 # Solve.py Methods
+This is what will run the entire program

   # Class State
   Every Node will be a State that has its own numpy array, depth it's located in, and its parent that it belongs to